 In this paper, we provided several periodic scheduling algorithms for bufferless NoCs, that are designed to meet the hard communication deadlines of real-time applications, applications based on the BSP programming model, and network congestion-control applications.
 In particular, we introduced DTNS and TNS scheduling algorithms that were proved to be optimal for complete exchange traffic on degree-two and torus networks.
 We also provided an application of the TNS algorithm on mesh NoCs, and showed that it achieves a constant bounded schedule length compared to the optimal scheduling.
+The performance-guarantee-based framework for the complete-exchange traffic pattern can also be used for other patterns, which require an almost uniform communication between the nodes, leaving some of the scheduling slots empty.
 Then, we provided a Latency-based scheduling algorithm for general periodic traffic pattern.
 We showed that latency-based scheduling algorithm is more efficient than random greedy scheduling on such NoC topologies as rings, tori and mesh.

-In future work, we would like to investigate the following open problems: proving that the collision-free scheduling problem for periodic arbitrary traffic is NPhard, providing improvements to our Latency-based algorithm, and to apply our results to other collisionfree networks, like optical networks, which consist of arbitrary topologies.
+In future work, we would like to investigate the following open problems: proving that the collision-free scheduling problem for periodic arbitrary traffic is NP-hard, providing improvements to our Latency-based algorithm, and to apply our results to other collision-free networks, like optical networks, which consist of arbitrary topologies.

-Acknowledgments
+ACKNOWLEDGMENTS

 The authors would like to thank Mark Silberstein, Ori Rottenstreich and Tsahee Zidenberg for their helpful comments.

-This work was partly supported by European Research Council Starting Grant No. 210389, by the Hasso Plattner Institute Research School and by the Intel ICRI-CI Center.
-Erez Kantor is supported by an Eshkol Fellowship from the Ministry of Science and Technology, Israel.
+This work was partly supported by European Research Council Starting Grant No. 210389, the Intel ICRI-CI Center, and by the Technion Funds for Security Research.
+Alex Shpiner was supported by an Hasso-Plattner-Institut fellowship, and Erez Kantor was supported by an Eshkol fellowship from the Israel Ministry of Science and Technology and by NSF grants Nos.
+CCF-1217506, CCF-0939370 and CCF-AF-0937274.